msgpo/gitwatch/README.md

 # gitwatch
-A generic method for sending email alerts when commits happen to a git repo.
+Gitwatch is a generic method for sending email alerts when commits happen to a git repo.

 This is a hack that shouldn't exist in a perfect world.
 This is only useful when there is no other way monitor changes or updates to a code repository.